gematik/epa-deployment/README.md

 * for consent decisions it will always send "permit" for "medication" as well as "erp-submission"
 * for record status it will always send HTTP code 200 (OK)
 * false case for both operations:
-  * to get HTTP code 404 use insurantId "X000000404" as path parameter
+  * to get HTTP code 404 use "X000000404" as header parameter 'x-insurantid'
-  * to get HTTP code 409 use insurantId "X000000409" as path parameter
+  * to get HTTP code 409 use "X000000409" as header parameter 'x-insurantid'
 * for user experience it is checked that the header x-useragent is set, otherwise HTTP code 409 is given

 #### Direct example request: